-- The Liberty High School Superintendent stated that the extension of American Avenue will neither help nor hurt the schools.
-Whether there’s a loop road or not, you still have the same number of cars coming to and leaving the schools onto Balfour.
+- The Liberty High School Superintendent stated that the extension of American Avenue will not help the schools.
+Whether there’s a loop road or not, you still have the same number of cars coming to and leaving the schools each day onto Balfour.

 - Emergency services to the schools would be hampered by regular school traffic, parents trying to go to the school in an emergency and/or emergency personnel response.
 Heritage High’s back access road that leads to Balfour Road is available in emergencies.

-- The 480 common market homes in this development are estimated to add 1.5 school-age children per house, adding 720 students to already impacted west Brentwood schools.
-Antioch kids from development off Heidorn will be coming to Brentwood schools.
+- The 480 common market homes in this development are estimated to put both school districts further over capacity: the high schools are over 1,313 and K-5 over capacity by 790 students.
+Antioch kids off Heidorn will also be coming to Brentwood schools.

 - All 3 high schools will add 16 new portable classrooms in 2019-2020, and Heritage High already has portables in its upper parking lot.

 - A 2014 study indicated Brentwood needs to add 1 middle school & 4 elementary schools; we only have 1 school site in the works.

 - Over age 55 developments contribute just 18 cents per square feet, versus $1.10 per square feet for single family homes to schools.

 - The schools get no additional State funding from over age 55 housing as those contributions are based on student attendance.